-In 1 Peter 2:12 we are instructed to live good lives among the pagans so that they ultimately will praise God.
+In 1 Peter 2:12, we are instructed to live such good lives among the pagans so that they ultimately will praise God.
 Peter then goes on to describe how we might do that in several different situations.
-In 1 Peter 2:13-17 he covers submission to authority.
-In 1 Peter 2:18-25 he addresses submission of slaves to their masters.
+In 1 Peter 2:13-17, he covers submission to authority.
+In 1 Peter 2:18-25, he addresses the submission of slaves to their masters.
 And finally, in this passage, Peter addresses wives and husbands.

 Submission of Wives to Husbands

-Wives, in the same way submit yourselves to your own husbands1 Peter 3:1a NIV
+Wives, in the same way submit yourselves to your own husbands

 Roman / Jewish Culture

 In the culture that Peter is writing to, both Roman and Jewish, women are typically regarded as second-class people; in some respects as property of their fathers or husbands.
 Submission to the man over them was considered as the appropriate response for a woman.
 This was a cultural norm during biblical times.